Black History Month – Essential Reading

 The killing of Trayvon Martin in 2012 by a white assailant inspired the Black Lives Matter movement, which quickly spread outside the borders of the United States.
 The movement’s message found fertile ground in Canada, where Black activists speak of generations of injustice and continue the work of the Black liberators who have come before them.

-Until We Are Free contains some of the very best writing on the hottest issues facing the Black community in Canada.
-It describes the latest developments in Canadian Black activism, organizing efforts through the use of social media, Black-Indigenous alliances, and more.
+Until We Are Free contains some of the best writing on the hottest issues facing the Black community in Canada.
+It describes the latest developments in Canadian Black activism, organizing efforts through social media, Black-Indigenous alliances, and more.

 Cheryl Foggo came of age during the 1960s in Calgary, a time when a Black family walking down the street still drew stares from everyone they passed.
 She grew up in the warm embrace of a community of extended family and friends, with roots in the Black migration of 1910 across the western provinces.
 But as an adolescent, Cheryl struggled against the negative attitudes towards Blackness she and her family encountered.
 She struggled against the many ways she was made to feel an outsider in the only place she ever knew as home.